 11. The basis for the future of education is this principle by Eli Siegel, immortal, immediate, needed in every classroom: “The world, art, and self explain each other: each is the aesthetic oneness of opposites.”
 Here is the way to show what every subject truly is; how every subject is related to every other subject and to the self of a student and teacher.
 The opposites are the scientific and kind means of relation.

-12. Only the world seen truly through the opposites can have a child feel there is something more interesting to him than the world he makes up in his mind.
+12. Only the world seen truly through the opposites can have a child feel there is something more interesting to her than the world she makes up in her mind.

 13. Only the world seen truly through the opposites can make a person feel he doesn’t need to beat up or bully another person to feel important.

 14. There is greater pleasure in seeing the oneness of opposites in things than in having contempt.